 I openly accept it.

-After months of cold weather, I also openly accept ideas and suggestion for fun ways to beat the winter blues.
+After months of cold weather, I also openly accept ideas and suggestion for fun ways to beat the cold weather blues.
 In the Midwest, seasonal affect disorder (sometimes referred to as SAD) is a common thing.
 I’ve heard of youth depression showing up in your families and even have had a friend with a SAD teen.
 The lack of daylight coupled with unrelenting temps is challenging.

 Enter hygge.
 For generations, Danes have celebrated hygge and found joy in everyday rituals to break up the cold, dark, sameness of the winter months.
 Brilliant.